News about The Manse!

 The Manse Clinic opening July/August 2016

-The old Dr Naomi clinic at 6 Regent St ran out of room for staff and patients, so we found a new site, which we have been developing and fitting out to become a medical centre.
-It is a project that is a couple of years in the making!
-It is just across the park at 1 Regent St (on the corner of Oxford St), Paddington. the clinic will be renamed as "The Manse"
+The old Dr Naomi clinic at 6 Regent St, ran out of room for staff and patients, so we found a new site, which we developed to become a medical centre.
+It is a project that was a couple of years in the making!
+It is just across the park at 1 Regent St (on the corner of Oxford St), Paddington. the clinic has reopened as "The Manse".

 Our new clinic was the Manse for St John's church, the first church established in Paddington.
 This Presbyterian church was built in 1859, and now houses Parlour X, Sydney's mecca for the high end fashionista.
 The Manse was built in 1904 and is a significant piece of Australian architectural history, as a good example of a substantial Federation Arts & Crafts style dwelling.
 It is the work of well known architect of the period, Charles Slatyer. ***